LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

      }),
 ```

-This will add the Admin role to the current logged-in user since it is the `Uid` that is within our URL.
-The `fetch` uses a GET request by default.
-Since we are making a change to the URL we are using a PUT method instead.
-You will get a result similar to the result below:
+This adds the Admin role to the current logged-in user since it is the `Uid` that is within our URL. `fetch` uses a GET request by default.
+Since you're making a change to the URL, you're using a PUT method instead.
+You'll get a result similar to as follows:

 ![Added admin role to current Uid](https://paper-attachments.dropbox.com/s_14B4BD8EDBFA59296DCDB812AB5C6EF8CE164AAF0A2268A9E90E57893E23504E_1627246814587_Screenshot+112.png)

-Our user has both client  and admin roles because we added client roles by default to all our users.
+The user has both client and admin roles because you've added client roles by default to all our users.

-## Assigning Client and admin roles
+## Assigning Client and Admin roles
-To assign specific roles to different people first, we would uncheck the set as default in the manage roles section of your dashboard.
-We can then run an `if block` to check if our user’s logged-in mails are equal to a particular set of mails and then perform the assignment of admin roles to them else assign the client roles instead.
-Modify your `return.js` file as shown below:
+To assign specific roles to different people, first you should uncheck the set as default in the "manage roles" section of your dashboard.
+You can then run an `if block` to check if the users’ logged-in emails are equal to a particular set of emails and then perform the assignment of admin roles to them; else assign the client roles instead.
+Modify your `return.js` file as below:

 ```javascript
 import React, { useState } from "react";